 Options for Court Actions Not Facilitated Through Corrections

-For actions that will not be scheduled/facilitated through DOC due to limited resources, courts still can support participation of incarcerated individuals.
+For actions not scheduled/facilitated through DOC due to limited resources, courts still can support participation of incarcerated individuals.
 Many courts will provide a direct call-in line to the court that individuals can connect through the available phone system.
-The individual then communicates with staff letting them know when they need to to make the call using the provided phone system.
+The individual then communicates with unit staff letting them know when they need to to make the call using the available phone system.
 Calls are limited to 20 minutes, but they do have the ability to call back in through the direct dial line to complete their participation.
 Contact the facility liaison via the liaison mailbox for more information.

-Staff resources and platform abilities are limited to services mandated by DOC 590.500 Legal Access for Incarcerated Individuals, as demands continue to grow for telepresence services in many areas.
+Staff resources and platform abilities are limited to services mandated by DOC 590.500 Legal Access for Incarcerated Individuals, and those listed above and on DOC 02-027 Virtual/Telephonic Hearing Request.
 The hearing stations may vary in type and location.
 Some have the privacy of a single person booth; others may be in staff offices or conference rooms.
 This will be determined by the number of hearings occurring and available resources for the day of the request.

-The Court official/designee will complete DOC 02-027 Virtual/Telephonic Hearing Request, ensuring the request is filled out completely so the appropriate resources can be made available for the request.
-We must have the correct video link and information regarding need for notary, documents, and fingerprinting when the request is submitted.
+The Court staff, prosecutors, or defense attorneys will complete DOC 02-027 Virtual/Telephonic Hearing Request, ensuring the request is filled out completely so the appropriate resources can be made available for the request.
+We must have the correct video link, passcode, and information regarding the need for notary, documents, and fingerprinting when the request is submitted.

 The DOC 02-027 Virtual/Telephonic Hearing Request form must be received seven days in advance of the requested appearance (includes weekends, holidays).
 Submit the form to the Legal Liaison Office mailbox where the individual is housed.
 You can check an individual’s current housing location on the department website.
-The liaison will confirm availability to the court within one business day after receipt of the request form.
+The liaison will review the form and respond to the requestor whether the hearing is confirmed, denied or if more information is necessary.
+The liaison will respond within one business day after receipt of the request form.

-Documents necessary for the hearing should either be sent to the incarcerated individual via US mail prior to the hearing or emailed to the liaison mailbox along with the request form.
+Documents necessary for the hearing should either be sent to the incarcerated individual via US mail prior to the hearing.
+If time does not allow, the documents can be emailed to the liaison mailbox along with the request form.
 Staff will not have the ability to print documents during the hearing.
 Any documents that are created during or after the court actions will need to be printed following the hearing.

 Fingerprinting and notary services can be accommodated following the hearing.
 We can have these activities occur following the hearing on camera to be witnessed by the court clerk.